-Biography of Ambassador Keith Harper, U.S. Permanent Representative to the UN Human Rights Council
+Archives: Ambassador Keith Harper, U.S. Permanent Representative to the UN Human Rights Council (June 2014 – January 2017)

 Ambassador Keith M. Harper

 The United States Permanent Representative to the United Nations Human Rights Council in Geneva (June 2014- January 2017)

 Ambassador Keith M. Harper was nominated by President Obama to serve as the Representative of the United States to the United Nations Human Rights Council.
 He was confirmed by the U.S. Senate on June 4, 2014.